 List common commands and define workflows for producing diff reports in the CHANGELOG.md file.
 See the link below for an example.

 pretty-diff v1.3 v1.4.
-We can see where values were updated for v1.4 of this document.
+We see where we updated values for v1.4 of this document.
 You can see the corresponding web GUI output via the link below.